 I wrote my first ever computer program in Pascal about 8 years ago.
-As for

-the most programmers, a simple "Hello, World!" opened up a whole new world of possibilities.
-In a few months I coded a more advanced version of the arcade

-called Space Invaders with an adjustable shooting angle and a few other additional features, which made both me and the 70's proud.
-After that I have never stopped experimenting with the languages: from back-end to front-end, from useful to esoteric, from feature-rich and high-level to the ones close to the machine code...
-The sheer thrill and excitement, which always accompanied the influx of new information and challenges, have kept pushing me for improvement throughout all these years.
+As with most programmers, a simple "Hello, World!" opened up a whole new world of possibilities.
+In a few months I coded a more advanced version of the arcade game Space Invaders with an adjustable shooting angle and other additional features which made both me and the 70s proud.
+After that I never stopped experimenting with the languages: from back-end to front-end, from useful to esoteric, from feature-rich and high-level to the ones close to the machine code.
+The thrill and excitement, which always accompanied the influx of new information and challenges, have kept pushing me to improve throughout the intervening years.

-I studied in one of the best high schools in the country that specialises

-in maths and computer science.
-During a 4 year period we covered a lot of

-complex topics, some of which are usually studied in the second and the
+Studying in a school that specializes in Maths and Computer Science, I was able to cover… . complex topics, some of which are usually studied in the second and theprogramming in C AVL trees, Huffman coding and OpenGL rendering, among others.
+My experience learning C has made it much easier for me to pick upaforementioned tasks were quite complicated, learning new programming languages.

-following years of university.
-Case in point, whilst programming in C we have

-done: AVL trees, Huffman coding, OpenGL rendering and much more.
-Since C is

-considered a relatively hard to learn programming language and the

-aforementioned tasks were quite complicated, learning New languages had become

-a piece of cake.

-A few years ago I started to be more and more aware about the flip side of the unprecedented convenience of the modern world digital technology, that is

-the business model of the big tech companies based on collection of personal data for improving their eerily addictive algorithms and later sale to advertisers.
+I recently became more aware of the flip side of the unprecedented convenience of modern world digital technology - the business model of the big tech companies based on collection of personal data for improving their eerily addictive algorithms and later sale to advertisers.
 I could not stay indifferent to such an invasion of personal privacy for long, so I started to research.
-After finding out a lot of great

-alternatives and driven by a yet unbeknownst [Is it possible to be driven by

-something yet unbeknownst?] desire of wanting to look under the hood, I completely revolutionised my digital lifestyle.
-It began with an operating

-system: switching to an open source OS such as Linux allowed me to decompose any action that is undertaken inside of it down to the lowest possible level.

-while it was by no means an easy task, which had taken me years to complete,

-it allowed me to fully understand and trust the system I use on a daily basis.
-Not to mention the sheer amount of acquired skill and especially knowledge that came with this process, part of which I documented in my EPQ project "WIP EPQ project name".
+After extensive research, I completely revolutionised my digital lifestyle.
+Switching to an open source OS such as Linux allowed me to decompose any action that is undertaken inside of it down to the lowest possible level.
+This has allowed me to fully understand and trust the system I use on a daily basis.
+Not to mention the sheer amount of acquiredI documented part of the skills and knowledge that came with this process in my EPQ project "WIP EPQ project name".

 (CONCLUSION)